Government should 'ban the box' in DBS criminal records overhaul - Personnel Today

 That’s according to an influential report published today by MPs, which recommends an urgent review of the filtering regime, including:

-- outlawing tick boxes asking job applicants about criminal history;
+- to outlaw tick boxes asking job applicants about criminal history;

-- considering removing the rule preventing the filtering of multiple convictions;
+- to consider removing the rule preventing the filtering of multiple convictions;

 - introducing lists of non-filterable offences customised for particular areas of employment; and